ZAO WOU-KI (1920-2013)

 His visit to the United States in 1957 after his break with his wife does not interrupt this trend but considerably increases his international notoriety.
 After meeting with American abstract painters, he appreciates that a work of art does not need a title to convey a feeling.

-The series of the Oracle bones culminates in early 1957 with a painting titled according to the second verse of Genesis : Et la Terre était sans forme.
+The first phase of the Oracle bones culminates in early 1957 with a painting titled according to the second verse of Genesis : Et la Terre était sans forme.
 The primordial chaos is dotted with fragments that announce the Chinese paleography.
-This oil on canvas 200 x 162 cm was sold for HK $ 183M including premium by Poly on March 29, 2018.
+This oil on canvas 200 x 162 cm was sold for HK $ 183M by Poly in 2018.

 He then calms his grief by a long journey during which he meets the American abstract expressionists.
 When he returns, the pre-eminence of the pseudo-writing disappears.
 Zao is now looking for the creation of light, the third verse of Genesis, certainly easier to conceptualize visually.

 On an oil on canvas 130 x 162 cm painted in 1958, the night is pierced by fire.
 The title, Abstraction, is significant of the uselessness of words to accompany an artwork.
 It is indeed one of the ultimate opus to which the artist wanted to attribute a descriptive title.
-Abstraction was sold for RMB 90M including premium by Sotheby's on December 1, 2013.
+Abstraction was sold for RMB 90M by Sotheby's on December 1, 2013, lot 34.

 14.12.59 is a composition of similar inspiration except that the blinding light has taken the form of a central ball and the sky is a glowing red.
-This opus was sold for HK $ 177M including premium by Christie's on May 26, 2018 over a lower estimate of HK $ 68M.
+This opus was sold for HK $ 177M by Christie's on May 26, 2018 from a lower estimate of HK $ 68M, lot 23.

-The series of the Oracle bones culminates in early 1957 with a painting titled according to the second verse of Genesis : Et la Terre était sans forme.
+The first phase of the Oracle bones culminates in early 1957 with a painting titled according to the second verse of Genesis : Et la Terre était sans forme.
 The primordial chaos is dotted with fragments that announce the Chinese paleography.
-This oil on canvas 200 x 162 cm was sold for HK $ 183M including premium by Poly on March 29, 2018.
+This oil on canvas 200 x 162 cm was sold for HK $ 183M by Poly in 2018.

 He then calms his grief by a long journey during which he meets the American abstract expressionists.
 When he returns, the pre-eminence of the pseudo-writing disappears.
 Zao is now looking for the creation of light, the third verse of Genesis, certainly easier to conceptualize visually.

 On an oil on canvas 130 x 162 cm painted in 1958, the night is pierced by fire.
 The title, Abstraction, is significant of the uselessness of words to accompany an artwork.
 It is indeed one of the ultimate opus to which the artist wanted to attribute a descriptive title.
-Abstraction was sold for RMB 90M including premium by Sotheby's on December 1, 2013.
+Abstraction was sold for RMB 90M by Sotheby's on December 1, 2013, lot 34.

 14.12.59 is a composition of similar inspiration except that the blinding light has taken the form of a central ball and the sky is a glowing red.
-This opus was sold for HK $ 177M including premium by Christie's on May 26, 2018 over a lower estimate of HK $ 68M.
+This opus was sold for HK $ 177M by Christie's on May 26, 2018 from a lower estimate of HK $ 68M, lot 23.

 At the end of the 1950s Zao Wou-Ki visited New York.
 His dealer Samuel Kootz, who also represented Pierre Soulages, introduced him to the artists of abstract expressionism.
 His creativity then changed considerably.